tpwres/teczki-polskiego-wrestlingu/content/w/olgierd.md

 ### 2024: Surprise return to PpW

-Olgierd and Hammers, teaming together as Legia łysych returned to PpW during [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md), in a surprise appearance, answering a challenge laid out by Pure Gold ([Gabriel Queen](@/w/gabriel-queen.md) and [Vic Golden](@/w/vic-golden.md)).
+Olgierd and Hammers, teaming together as Legia Łysych returned to PpW during [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md), in a surprise appearance, answering a challenge laid out by Pure Gold ([Gabriel Queen](@/w/gabriel-queen.md) and [Vic Golden](@/w/vic-golden.md)).
 While Pure Gold were taunting Legia on their social media channels before the event, fans didn't take this for anything but a provocation against PTW.
 Legia, up until the very last moment, appeared to remain committed to PTW, themselves feuding with Vincent Caravaggio and defending a joke "Intergender Championship" belt made of cardboard.
 They were victorious in their unexpected debut, and an official confirmation of joining the PpW roster followed soon.